 It is considered good practice to check your credit score at least once a year for errors.
 Many banks offer a facility to their customers to monitor their credit and get notified about changes in their scores.

 You are eligible to get your free credit report every three months.
-The report mentions your credit score and in which band it falls along with the associated rating.
+The report mentions your credit score, its fall band, and the associated rating.

 9. What Credit Score Do I Need For A Credit Card In Australia?